-Asking for feedback is crucial for keeping ahead of issues and adding more value to your users.
-Although your customers surely appreciate it, it’s easy to become too overbearing and vague with your outreach.
+Learning how to ask for feedback is crucial for keeping ahead of issues and adding more value to your users.
+Your customers will appreciate that you want to hear from them.

-How do you ask for feedback without being overwhelming, while still maintaining the quality of what you get in return?
+How do you ask for feedback without being overwhelming?
+And, how can you do this while still maintaining the quality of what you get in return?

-We’ve already written a post about the different ways to gather customer feedback.
+We’ve already written about the different ways to gather customer feedback.
 Hopefully you’ve picked the ones that best suit your product and business case.

-Now you need to start thinking about how to present them.
+Now you need to start thinking about how to ask for feedback.

 Let’s get started.

 How to ask for feedback: Formatting and phrasing

 How you frame your feedback request can make a huge difference.
 Here’s what to keep in mind when you’re setting up your request.